Mastering Vim Basics

 • gf: Open file under cursor

-• Ctrl + O / Ctrl + I: Navigate cursor position history
+• Ctrl + O / Ctrl + I: Navigate backward / forward in jump history

 Basic Editing